Rolwaling and Lapche valley

 1. Dolakha Bhimsen Temple

-Dolakha Bhimsen temple lies at Charikot Bazaar in the east of Kathmandu by 133km.
+The Dolakha Bhimsen temple lies at Charikot Bazaar, to the east of Kathmandu by 133 km.
 The main temple is located just below the highway.
-It is one of the holiest Hindu Temple in central Nepal.
-Inside this temple, you can find three main statues of Bhimsen, goddess Bhagawati and lord Shiva.
-There is a story that the passing porters found three stones that were floated by Tama Koshi River and used them as a fire pot for cooking their meals.
-It is believed that the sweating from the main statue of the temple shows a bad omen of the country.
-Because of some mystical evidence, thousands of pilgrims pay homage to the temple and locals perform puja every Tuesday and Saturday.
+It is one of the holiest Hindu temples in central Nepal.
+Inside this temple, you can find three main statues of Bhimsen, goddess Bhagawati, and Lord Shiva.
+There is a story that the passing porters found three stones that were floated by the Tama Koshi River and used them as a firepot for cooking their meals.
+It is believed that the sweating from the main statue of the temple shows a bad omen for the country.
+Because of some mystical evidence, thousands of pilgrims pay homage to the temple, and locals perform puja every Tuesday and Saturday.

 2. Kalinchowk, Kuri

-Kalinchowk has been a popular and trending place for quite some while.
+Kalinchowk has been a popular and trending place for quite some time.
 It is the best place to witness snowfall and to have a great snow experience near Kathmandu.
 Many weekenders go there to enjoy the snowfall and explore the place during the winter season.
-Kalinchowk is the name of the temple (Kalinchowk Bhagwati Temple), located at the top of the hill at an altitude of 3842m.
+Kalinchowk is the name of the temple (Kalinchowk Bhagwati Temple), located at the top of the hill at an altitude of 3842 m.
 It is about 150 km away from Kathmandu.
-Before it was a challenge to reach Kalinchowk but recently a cable car has been added to help with the growing number of visitors which made it so easy for travelers.
-One can go from private vehicles or local buses.
-Read our Kalinchowk travel Blog.
+Before, it was a challenge to reach Kalinchowk, but recently a cable car has been added to help with the growing number of visitors, which made it so easy for travelers.
+One can go by private vehicles or local buses.
+Read our Kalinchowk Travel Blog.

 3. Sailung